chinook07/final-project/README.md

 ## Can I log in to check out the website?

 Sure, how about you free the trex, while you're at it?
-But serioulsy, I want you to trust this application, and for that, I will trust you with two login accounts:
+But seriously, I want you to trust this application, and for that, I will trust you with two login accounts:

 -   Al, password 123, has total security clearance.
 -   Bob, same password, does not.

+Note that if you try creating an account with such a weak password, you will get an error.

 This will give the possibility to browse as if you were one of the employees using this app on a day-to-day basis.